The Rise and Fall of Osama bin Laden

-The Rise and Fall of Osama bin Laden is a 2022 biography by American journalist Peter Bergen, chronicling the life of al-Qaeda leader Osama bin Laden.
-Drawing on newly declassified documents from the 2011 Abbottabad raid, interviews with bin Laden's associates, and U.S. government officials, Bergen studies bin Laden’s radicalization and its origins, his leadership of al-Qaeda, the geopolitical consequences of his actions, and the legacy of his ideology.
-The book was published by Simon & Schuster and is part of its Bestselling Historical Nonfiction series.
+The Rise and Fall of Osama bin Laden is a 2021 biography of al-Qaeda leader Osama bin Laden by the American journalist Peter Bergen, published by Simon & Schuster.
+Based on files recovered in the 2011 Abbottabad raid and on interviews with bin Laden's relatives, associates, and U.S. officials, Bergen follows bin Laden from a privileged Saudi childhood to the leadership of al-Qaeda and, after the September 11 attacks, through his decade in hiding in Pakistan.